gbroder24/body-and-mind/README.md

 ![footer-image](assets/documentation/features/footer.PNG)

 ### Techniques Page
-The techniques page give the user a high level overview of the techniques, practices and the different aspects of body and mind.
+The techniques page gives the user a high level overview of the techniques, practices and the different aspects of body and mind.
 It provides relaxing and calm images and videos with a box shadow for the user to interact with and inform the users curiosity and interest.
 This page is also responsive and has a stacked design where the content is stacked on top of each section across various media devices.

 ![techniques-page-image](assets/documentation/features/technique-mindfull.PNG)